yasirms/elasticsearchcluster/README.md

 ```

-## Create Persistent Volume and Statefulset
+## Create Persistent Volume and Statefulset Data Pods

-File: 03-deploy-data.yml
+file: 03-deploy-data.yml

-Below configuration does following:
 ### 1 - Create Peristent Volume
-It first creates Persistent Volume.
+ First we need to create Persistent Volume.
 Since data in pods are generally stateless by nature, to store data for session, we need to facilitate pods to be able to store data.
 The persistent is 2GB and is mounted on the "/tmp" on the host running the pod.

 ```shell
 apiVersion: v1